-The Map Tile API provides traffic tiles that you can use to display the traffic flow on the road network and to highlight congestion.
+The HERE Map Tile v2 provides traffic tiles that you can use to display the traffic flow on the road network and to highlight congestion.

 The API supports traffic tiles for the regions listed in Traffic Coverage.